kpcyrd/boxxy-rs/README.md

 ## Examples

-There are vulnerable sandboxes (`examples/vuln-*`) as a challenge that can be exploited using the boxxy shell (no need to compile anything).
+There are vulnerable sandboxes (`examples/vuln-*`) as a challenge that can be exploited using the boxxy shell (no need to compile any exploits).

 **DO NOT POST SPOILERS**